stefmolin/stefmolin.github.io/app/_posts/articles/devx/pre-commit/hook-creation-guide.md

 - `language`: the language the hook is written in, which lets `pre-commit` know how to install the repository
 - `types`: (optional) specify the types of files to run this hook on &ndash; note that all of the descriptors much match for a file to trigger the hook (use `types_or` if you are specifying non-overlapping types)

-*If you would like to learn more about how `pre-commit` uses this file, check out my [How Pre-Commit Works](/articles/devx/pre-commit/behind-the-scenes/) article.*
+*If you would like to learn more about how `pre-commit` uses this file, check out my [A Behind the Scenes Look at How Pre-Commit Works](/articles/devx/pre-commit/behind-the-scenes/) article.*

 ---